 - As technology changes humans’ ability to collaborate and share information, how are our search strategies evolving, and what can be learned from theoretical models of collective search behavior?

 - One aspect of the anthropocene era seems to be urban communities of increasingly vast scale.
 How does the density and scale of human populations impact our species’ capacity for search?

 - How do we search when the object of search is known vs unknown?
 For example, do we search differentially when exploring the frontiers of outer space then we do when looking for a job or creative inspiration?

 - Do human or animal search strategies change in abrupt or qualitative ways as search spaces become larger or more complex?
 What aspects of information or opportunity landscapes shape search strategies?

 - Despite the “No Free Lunch Theorom,” what can we learn from algorithms for search that might improve human search in day-to-day life?
-Are there any insights from day-to-day life (or studies of organisms) that might shed inform the development of future algorithms?
+Are there any insights from day-to-day life (or studies of organisms) that might information on the development of future algorithms?

 Machine Learning and Market Behavior